nicolomeneghetti/Mice-V1-Narrow-Broad-Gamma-Band/README.md

 This repository contains the code for running the computational model described in "Narrow and broad gamma bands process complementary visual information in mouse primary visual cortex"

-The simulations require the Brian2 simulator (https://github.com/brian-team/brian2)
+The simulations require the Brian2 simulator (https://github.com/brian-team/brian2) and Python3 (https://www.python.org/).